knative/docs/docs/serving/using-auto-tls.md

 [DNS01 challenge providers and configuration instructions](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).

-### Install networking-certmanager deployment
+### Install net-certmanager-controller deployment

-1. Determine if `networking-certmanager` is already installed by running the following command:
+1. Determine if `net-certmanager-controller` is already installed by running the following command:

     ```bash
-    kubectl get deployment networking-certmanager -n knative-serving
+    kubectl get deployment net-certmanager-controller -n knative-serving
     ```

-1. If `networking-certmanager` is not found, run the following command:
+1. If `net-certmanager-controller` is not found, run the following command:

     ```bash
     kubectl apply --filename {{ artifact( repo="net-certmanager", file="release.yaml") }}
     ```

-### Install networking-ns-cert component
+### Install net-nscert-controller component

-If you choose to use the mode of provisioning certificate per namespace, you need to install `networking-ns-cert` components.
+If you choose to use the mode of provisioning certificate per namespace, you need to install `net-nscert-controller` components.

 **IMPORTANT:** Provisioning a certificate per namespace only works with DNS-01 challenge.
 This component cannot be used with HTTP-01 challenge.

-1. Determine if `networking-ns-cert` deployment is already installed by running the following command:
+1. Determine if `net-nscert-controller` deployment is already installed by running the following command:

     ```bash
-    kubectl get deployment networking-ns-cert -n knative-serving
+    kubectl get deployment net-nscert-controller -n knative-serving
     ```

-1. If `networking-ns-cert` deployment is not found, run the following command:
+1. If `net-nscert-controller` deployment is not found, run the following command:

     ```bash
     kubectl apply --filename {{ artifact( repo="serving", file="serving-nscert.yaml") }}